sfdx-isv/2gp-starter-package/README.md

-# The *PURCHASE!* App
+# The *PURCHASE!* App (Starter Version)

-A starter package used by the [2GP Handbook](http://google.com) from **ISV Bedrock**.
+A simplified version of the **PURCHASE!** sample app.
+Used as a starter package by the introductory-level "Build" module in the [2GP Handbook](http://google.com) from **ISV Bedrock**.

 ## Step One (Recommended): Create a New Repository from this Template Repository

-This project is published as a GitHub template repository.
-Any GitHub user can be quickly create their own copy using this template repo.
+**This project is published as a GitHub template repository.** Any GitHub user can quickly create their own copy by following these steps.

 1. Open the [2GP Starter Package](https://github.com/sfdx-isv/2gp-starter-package) repo on GitHub.
 2. Click the **Use this template** button at the top-right of the page.